 Computer Conflict, released in November 1980, is actually a bundle of two games : Red Attack! and Rebel Force.

-Rebel Force, by Roger Keating – a name I will talk about a lot in the future.
-In Rebel Force, the player is actually NOT playing the rebel force, but the government.
-Using tanks, artillery and infantry, the player must take and hold the one city on the map against a force of militia and anti-tank guns.
+Rebel Force was designed by Roger Keating – a name I will talk about a lot in the future.
+In Rebel Force, the player is actually NOT playing the rebel force, but the army it opposes.
+Using tanks, artillery and infantry, the player must take and hold a city on the map against a force of militia and anti-tank guns.

-Roger Keating, then a Mathematics Teacher in Australia, had programmed Rebel Force under the name Conflict in 1979 – it was his first game developed quickly using BASIC and 16K of memory.
-Initially, Keating distributed it under through the Sydney Apple User Group – which makes it arguably the oldest game that SSI published, if you like to win pointless debates on technicalities.
+Roger Keating, born in New Zealand but then a Mathematics Teacher in Australia, had programmed a game called Conflict with BASIC and 16K of memory.
+Initially, Keating distributed Conflict through the Sydney Apple User Group in 1979.
 One of Keating’s students told Keating he should publish it.
 Keating then contacted SSI amongst other publishers.
-Joel Billings was interested, but Conflict was not large enough to stand on its own, so Billings proposed to bundle it with Yarbough’s game – I believe Yarbourgh was a personal friend of Billings.
-Rebel Force was published as is.
+Joel Billings was interested, but Conflict was not large enough to stand on its own, so Billings proposed to rebrand it Rebel Force and bundle it with another game : Red Attack!

-Ahab (the data-driven gamer) has won at difficulty 4 out of 5 so of course I am going to play at 5 out of 5 : the enemy will have increased strength and movement speed, will receive reinforcements, and will actively counter-attack the city.
+Back to Rebel Forces / Conflict.
+Ahab (the data-driven gamer) has won at difficulty 4 out of 5 so of course I am going to play at 5 out of 5.
+The enemy will have increased strength and movement speed, will receive reinforcements, and will actively counter-attack the city.

-At high difficulty, the map is randomly generated, so my generals are discovering in real time where they will be fighting.
+At high difficulty, the map is randomly generated, so I am discovering in real time where they will be fighting.

-I know I am playing the Soviets.
-I need to take an hold the rebel city.
+I am playing the Soviets.
+I need to take and hold the rebel city.
 I don’t have much context about why I’m fighting.
-But what I do have, is a powerful army:
+But what I do have is a powerful army:

 - 5 tank companies, powerful against enemy militias, but obviously very vulnerable to enemy anti-tank companies,